-ASBMB journals move to open access
+ASBMB journals are now open access

 The ASBMB is pleased to announce that the society’s three highly regarded journals — Journal of Biological Chemistry, Molecular & Cellular Proteomics and Journal of Lipid Research — will be fully open access beginning in January 2021.

 The ASBMB exists to meet the needs and respond to the demands of its members, and our members, in line with the broader scientific community, have called for immediate and free public access to research published in ASBMB journals in order to reduce barriers to scientific knowledge and accelerate discoveries.

 ASBMB journals have for years made accepted manuscripts immediately available for free as Papers in Press and have embargoed the final redacted versions of articles for subscribers for only a single year.
 In addition, authors have had the option to pay an additional fee for immediate open access of the final version of a paper or upload the accepted version for free to a public repository.
 As of January, the final versions of all articles will be immediately available to everyone, qualifying ASBMB journals as “gold” open access.
 This is important because an increasing number of funders of biomedical research are requiring its grantees to publish in only “gold” journals.